Asquera/elasticsearch-workshop-book/src/queries/pagination.md

 Since Elasticsearch 7.10 the recommended way to fetch deep pages of documents is to use the `search_after` feature of Elasticsearch (see [Search After documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/paginate-search-results.html#search-after)).

-> Elasticsearch recommends the `search_after` parameter instead of using the [Scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/scroll-api.html) to get the next batch of search results.
+Elasticsearch recommends the `search_after` parameter instead of using the [Scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/scroll-api.html) to get the next batch of search results.

 Using `search_after` requires multiple search requests with the same `query` and `sort` values.
-The response then contains a `sort` block with values that are used for the subsequent query which acts as a pointer into the search results.
+The response then contains a `sort` field with values that are used for subsequent queries which acts as a pointer into the search results.

 > **❗️** There is a *point in time* feature to keep search results consistent, otherwise an index refesh may return already seen documents or skip them during subsequent searches.
 This feature is part of [XPack](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-xpack.html) and may not be available.

 ## Example

-Let's create an index with a number of documents to illustrate the `search_after` feature.
+Let's create an index with a number of documents to illustrate the `search_after` feature, without the *point in time* feature.

 ✅ Create a new index named `test_search_after` with the following mapping.